jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.002.png" width="200" />

+`<< vague >>`
 What a *class* means may be explained later.

 The object on the left might point at its class on the right.
 The dashed line between the circles might express pointing out a *class*.
 The one circle's being dashed might be optional.

 When an object might have a class, the contents of that object may not be arbitrary: